arneger/Dark-Mode-Calculator/README.md

 Here's a Calculator i made using python and tkinter.
-I made one complete function instead of multiple functions for the different calculator buttons, the main reason beeing that I thought it would be easier for a designer to design around it, since they don't need to rememeber what the different functions names (Even though it probably would only be 3 functions total...).
+I made one complete function instead of multiple functions for the different calculator buttons, the main reason beeing that I thought it would be easier for a designer to design around it, since they don't need to rememeber the different functions names (Even though it probably would only be 3 functions total...).
 I've also not included a square root function since having another button in the GUI won't look that great for the way I've designed it.
 When I made the
 GUI I used the tkinter module.
 I've seen a trend in using dark mode GUI's on different websites and software, so I wanted to design a
 Dark Mode Calculator.
 Feel free to use my Calculator function to design your own calculator.